polkadot-js/docs/docs/substrate/constants.md

 ### configDepositBase: `BalanceOf`
 - **interface**: `api.consts.recovery.configDepositBase`
 - **summary**:   The base amount of currency needed to reserve for creating a recovery configuration.

+  This is held for an additional storage item whose value size is `2 + sizeof(BlockNumber, Balance)` bytes.

 ### friendDepositFactor: `BalanceOf`
 - **interface**: `api.consts.recovery.friendDepositFactor`
 - **summary**:   The amount of currency needed per additional user when creating a recovery configuration.

+  This is held for adding `sizeof(AccountId)` bytes more into a pre-existing storage value.

 ### maxFriends: `u16`
 - **interface**: `api.consts.recovery.maxFriends`